A Sky Full of Stars: Music video

 The official music video was directed by Mat Whitecross and the shooting took place on King Street, Newtown, Sydney, on 17 June 2014.
 It was released on 19 June 2014.

-At the beginning of the video, Chris Martin, walks down King Street dressed as a one-man band, singing the first verse of the song.
+At the beginning of the video, Martin walks down King Street dressed as a one-man band, singing the first verse of the song.
 Then he reaches the other members of the band (also dressed as one-man bands) and, together, they play the instrumental refrain.
 Martin is then seen walking through the street, without the other members, while he sings the second verse.
 At the end of the video the band reunites in a square, singing and playing the final part of the song with a crowd of fans.
 While Martin is singing the final part, many paper-made stars are blown into the square.

 An alternate music video, produced by design studio Artisan, shows the band performing the song in a dark room where an animation of stars is projected onto the floor.
 The musicians interact with the projection and the stars swirl and fly around following their movements.
 During an interview, Martin revealed this version was actually the original idea for the music video, but was later scrapped and they decided to shoot a new video in Sydney.
 However, snippets from the Artisan video were included in the official one and they can be seen playing on the TV screens in a shop's showcase.

 Live performances

 "A Sky Full of Stars" was first played in closed-audience performances.
 The band, when performing the song before the release of the "A Sky Full of Stars" single, would routinely ask the audience not to record their performance of the song, in an attempt to prevent the song from leaking ahead of its release.
 Despite their intentions, the song was leaked after their performance of the song during the opening night of their Ghost Stories Promotional Tour at E-Werk in Cologne, Germany on 25 April 2014.
 The song was premiered live on the 29 April 2014 airing of BBC Two music television show Later... with Jools Holland.
 The band then performed the song on Saturday Night Live on 3 May 2014.
 The band also performed the song on The Graham Norton Show, in the UK, on 30 May 2014.
+The band also performed the song at the halftime show of the 2025 FIFA Club World Cup final alongside Emmanuel Kelly.